 Work injuries can happen when we least expect them.
 Anyone who does physical labor is at risk for an incident that impedes their ability to perform the basic job functions.
 Even people who work “low-risk” jobs can be injured at work due to someone else’s negligence.
 Preexisting health conditions can also get worse due to a personal injury at work or hazardous work conditions.

 If you have been injured at work, you may be entitled to collect compensation if a negligent third party was involved.
-The Western PA personal injury attorneys at our firm have years of experience and legal knowledge handling third-party work injury claims throughout Indiana, PA.
+The seasoned personal injury attorneys at our firm have years of experience and legal knowledge handling third-party work injury claims throughout Indiana, PA.
 Whether your work injury was sustained doing construction, manufacturing, healthcare, retail, or another occupation, a Western, PA workers’ compensation lawyer is prepared to work with you on your claim.